What is ROM?

 - First, the erasure of the entire contents takes less than a second, or one might say in a flash, hence its name, Flash memory.

 - In addition, the erasure method is electrical, and for this reason, it is sometimes referred to as Flash EEPROM.
 To avoid confusion, it is commonly called Flash memory.

-The major difference between EEPROM and Flash memory is that when Flash memory’s contents are erased, the entire device is erased, in contrast to EEPROM, where one can erase a desired byte.
+The major difference between EEPROM and Flash memory is that when Flash memory’s contents are erased, the entire device is erased, in contrast to EEPROM, where one can erase the desired byte.

 Although in many Flash memories recently made available the contents are divided into blocks and the erasure can be done block by block, unlike EEPROM, Flash memory has no byte erasure option.

 Because Flash memory can be programmed while it is in its socket on the system board, it is widely used to upgrade the BIOS ROM of the PC.
 Some designers believe that Flash memory will replace the hard disk as a mass storage medium.

 This would increase the performance of the computer tremendously since Flash memory is semiconductor memory with access time in the range of 100ns compared with disk access time in the range of tens of milliseconds.
 For this to happen, flash memory’s program/erase cycles must become infinite, just like hard disks.